 In addition, loss of blood due to an injury can lead to low blood pressure.

-Low blood pressure may sometimes result from alcohol use or the use of certain medications, such as:
+Low blood pressure may sometimes result from alcohol use or the use of certain medications,

 To address low blood pressure, a doctor may adjust the dosage of an existing drug or recommend medications to increase blood pressure.
 Medications that they may prescribe include fludrocortisone and midodrine.